White House holiday decor honors COVID-19 frontline workers

 The White House also wasn’t spared the supply shortages that many Americans are contending with.
 Some topiary trees took a little longer to arrive, said social secretary Carlos Elizondo.

 More than 100 volunteers decorated the White House, including the Oval Office, while the Bidens spent Thanksgiving week in Nantucket, Massachusetts.
-They trimmed 41 Christmas trees and hung some 6,000 feet (2,000 yards) of ribbon and more than 10,000 ornaments.
+They trimmed 41 Christmas trees and hung some 6,000 feet (1,800 meters) of ribbon and more than 10,000 ornaments.

 Twenty-five wreaths adorn the exterior of the White House, and nearly 79,000 lights illuminate the Christmas trees, garlands, wreaths and other holiday displays.